pnnl/ruleset-checking-tool/docs/section5/Rule5-53_nonprimary.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**
-  1. The baseline building has a door subsurface
+  1. The surface has an opaque door subsurface

 **Evaluation Context:** Each Data Element
 **Data Lookup:** Tables G3.4-1 to G3.4-8